 Support is also available to children who have either a sight or hearing impairment combined with other needs, such as learning or physical disabilities.

 Skills and abilities

 If the answer is yes to one or more of these then we are particularly keen to hear from you.

 We are looking for experienced practitioners with Mandatory Qualifications or relevant experience of working with children and young people with multi-sensory impairment or single sensory impairment and additional complex needs.

-This role will require travel across the locality (see here for a map or the 'additional documentation' below), and occasionally nationally; as such, a full UK driving licence is essential.
+This role will require travel across the locality (see here for a map or the 'additional documentation' below), and occasionally nationally; as such, a full UK driving licence is desirable.
 In return we offer specialist training and support to enable professional development, opportunity to join the company pension scheme and enhanced family benefits, and in addition a company car if eligible.

 This is an opportunity to work with highly talented, diverse and supportive colleagues who are passionate about supporting children and young people with MSI and their families.